 Creating global brand values will ensure a consistent brand image and positioning across international market, standardising your brand; it’s the most cost-effective approach and will reduce incidences of brand values not translating in different markets.

-This is true when looking at how to manage translations and transcreation too.
+This is true when looking at how to manage marketing translations and transcreation too.
 By centralising translation services by working with one translation partner, they will ensure consistency across your global brand adapting those brand values for each market.

 If you work for a creative agency with international clients and would like to discuss transcreation in more detail, and partnering with a translation service provider please get in touch.